man-group/ArcticDB/docs/mkdocs/docs/faq.md

 ### Does ArcticDB support categorical data?

 ArcticDB currently offers extremely limited support for categorical data.
 Series and DataFrames with categorical columns can be provided to the `write` and `write_batch` methods, and will then behave as expected on `read`.
 However, `append` and `update` are not yet supported with categorical data, and will raise an exception if attempted.
-The `QueryBuilder` is also not supported with categorical data, and will either raise an exception, or give incorrect results, depending on the exact operations requested.
+Analytics such as filtering using the `LazyDataFrame` or `QueryBuilder` classes is also not supported with categorical data, and will either raise an exception, or give incorrect results, depending on the exact operations requested.

 ### How does ArcticDB handle `NaN`?